-The key to helping your new dog make a successful adjustment to his or her new home is being prepared and being patient.
-It can take anywhere from two days to two months (and for very traumatized dogs even longer) for you and your pet to adjust to each other and your other family members.
+To help your new dog make a successful adjustment to a new home, be patient, and provide them a calm and safe space.
+It can take anywhere from three days to three months (and for very traumatized dogs even longer) for you and your dog to adjust to each other and your other family members.
 The following tips can help ensure a smooth transition.

 First, gather your dog’s supplies

 Prepare the things your dog will need in advance.
 You’ll need a collar and a harness and leash, food and water bowls, food, and, of course, some toys.
 And don’t forget to order an identification tag right away.
-You will need a dog bed.
 Please have your dog double leashed, a harness is a must when you take your dog for a walk.
 Your dog may want to explore the new world and sniff around.
-We’ve had cases dogs runaway during the walks, please make sure you have the harnesses, make sure double leashed.
-Please double check its all TIGHT before walking.
+We’ve had cases where dogs run away during the walks, please make sure you have the harnesses, make sure double leashed.
+Please double check that collars and harnesses fit snug before walking.